September 2025

 Growing research and development

-By disease indication, the postpartum depression segment is estimated to grow at the fastest rate in the maternal mental health market during the predicted period.
+By disease indication, the postpartum depression segment is estimated to grow at the fastest rate in the mate al mental health market during the predicted period.
 About 1 in 7 pregnant women and those in the first year following childbirth suffer with perinatal depression, a common and potentially serious mood illness.
 Worldwide, 6.5% to 20% of postpartum people suffer from perinatal depression.
 According to a meta-analysis, China had the greatest rate of prenatal depression (21.4%).
 By contrast, the prevalence in the United States was 8.6%, while in Japan it was 14%.
-For the sake of the patient's and their unborn child's health and wellbeing, perinatal depression must be identified and treated.
+For the sake of the patient's and their unbo child's health and wellbeing, perinatal depression must be identified and treated.
 Perinatal depression can make it difficult to provide for the kid if treatment is not received.

-By therapy, the interpersonal psychotherapy (IPT) segment held the major share of the maternal mental health market in 2024.
+By therapy, the interpersonal psychotherapy (IPT) segment held the major share of the mate al mental health market in 2024.
 With regard to the treatment of major depressive disorder in particular, IPT is a successful transdiagnostic treatment for mental illnesses.
 Because it focuses on certain interpersonal characteristics linked to depression in women during the postpartum period, IPT is a successful psychotherapy treatment for perinatal depression.
 IPT specifically concentrates on enlisting social support to facilitate a seamless transition into parenthood.
 When symptoms are mild, IPT is the most effective first-line treatment for postpartum depression (PPD); when symptoms are moderate to severe, it is used in concert with antidepressant drugs.

-By therapy, the antidepressants segment is expected to showcase lucrative growth in the maternal mental health market during the estimated timeframe.
+By therapy, the antidepressants segment is expected to showcase lucrative growth in the mate al mental health market during the estimated timeframe.
 When used alone or in conjunction with treatment, antidepressant medications can successfully treat perinatal depression.
 Antidepressants function by altering the brain's synthesis or use of certain molecules related to stress or mood.
 Antidepressants often take 4–8 weeks to start working.
 Complete healing from depression is a possibility for certain individuals.
 As part of their healing process, others can have less symptoms.

 For instance,